Andonome/stories/rules.md

 ## Force

-### Colourful
+### Beautiful

 0. The affected area flickers subtly, with visual distortions, like looking at a pond.
-2. The effect distorts the area obviously, making anyone who sees it understand the magic is afoot.
+1. The effect distorts the area obviously, making anyone who sees it understand the magic is afoot.
-3. The effect can be seen, like a flickering force-field.
+2. The effect can be seen, like a flickering force-field.
-4. The visual effect takes on a ghostly form, such as a hand lifting up a floating object, or a fist crushing someone down.
+3. The visual effect takes on a ghostly form, such as a hand lifting up a floating object, or a fist crushing someone down.
+4. The spell takes on a solid form, and looks exactly as the target wishes, except for some vague oddities (flickers and a shine) which show it to be an apparition.

 ### Big